Travelling with a wheelchair, assistance etc.: What are the rights of disabled passengers?

 The Regulation (EU) No 181/2011, from which the UK is exempt for large parts, lays out the groundwork for accessible bus travel.
-According to this regulation, every bus provider needs to strive for a non-discriminatory approach meaning that travelling should be possible for everyone.
+According to this regulation, every bus provider must strive for a non-discriminatory approach.
+This means that travelling should be possible for everyone.
 However, how this is made possible is currently something to be decided by each coach company on its own.
 With megabus and National Express, for instance, passengers with a disability can get in contact with the coach company to make sure that an accessible vehicle or one with a wheelchair space is used on the route of the passenger’s choice.

 In addition to this, the EU Regulation demands of every EU country that specific terminals have to be nominated, where help and assistance for passengers with a disability is supplied.
 In the UK, these bus terminals are Victoria Coach Station in London and the National Express Station in Birmingham.

 For more detailed information on accessibility on coach journeys, see the following article: Accessibility of Long Distance Coaches: A Bus for Everyone(?)